caylaemily/Wireframe-Creations/README.md

 ### Preparation

-- Cut the chicken into bite size pieces and place them into a bowl.
+- Dice the chichen into 3X4 size pieces and place them into a bowl.
 - Sprinkle salt and pepper on the chicken.
 Mix.
 - Add cornstarch.
 Mix again.
 - In a separate bowl, crack eggs and then stir.